Renz2299/foodie-fix/README.md

 - Allow other users to navigate to a creators profile.
 - A site specific 404 page to keep the users on the site even in the event of an error.

----

 ## Database Planning

 SQL will be used in this project to create a relational database system containing the details needed for the application.
 One of the drawbacks of SQL is that once a database has been created and the fields have been filled with data, it is quite frustrating to edit or add new fields.
 Therefore, before creating any database functionality, the tables that would be needed for this project were planned out to hopefully prevent a frustrating and time-consuming update later on in the project.

-Below is a visualisation of the tables needed for the minimum viable application, this consists of a user table where users information from registration will be stored, and a recipes table where all the information relating to recipes will be stored.
-Each table has a primary key of id and the foreign key between the two tables is the user.name and recipes.created_by.
+Below is a visualisation of the tables needed for the minimum viable application, this consists of a user table where users information from registration will be stored, and a recipe table where all the information relating to recipes will be stored.
+Each table has a primary key of id and the foreign keys between the two tables is the user.id which is added to the recipe.created_by and the user.username which is added to the recipe.creator.

 ![A relational user table and recipes table](foodiefix/static/img/readme_imgs/db_plan_1.png)

 If throughout the project there is time to include any of the aspirational features mentioned in [Hi-Fi Wireframes](#hi-fi-wireframes), this is the visualisation showing the tables that will be needed.
-The recipes table has now got cuisine and meal fields so the database can be filtered based on those fields, and the reviews table has been added.
-All three tables have their own primary key of id, the foreign key between users and recipes has remained the same however the user.name is also the foreign key used in the reviews table and to link the recipes and reviews table, the recipe_id becomes the foreign key.
+The recipe table has now got cuisine and meal fields so the database can be filtered based on those fields, and the review table has been added.
+All three tables have their own primary key of id, the foreign keys between user and recipe table has remained the same however the user.name is also the foreign key used in the review table and to link the recipe and review tables, the recipe.id becomes the foreign key.

 ![A relational user table, recipes table and reviews table](foodiefix/static/img/readme_imgs/db_plan_2.png)